Content Strategy for People Who Hate Self-Promotion

 People can smell desperation from a mile away.
 But they’re drawn to competence, helpfulness, and authenticity.
 When you share what you know without an agenda, people trust you more, not less.

-Your content becomes easier to create because you’re not trying to craft the perfect post.
+Your content creation becomes easier because you’re not trying to craft the perfect post.
 You’re just sharing what’s on your mind.

 You attract better clients because the people who find you are already aligned with how you think and work.